 The insured agrees:

-- to submit reports to Ex-Im Bank, form EIB92-30, listing appropriate bank commitments and insured transactions, with payment of the corresponding premiums (which will vary from month to month with the level of activity);
+- to submit reports to EXIM, form EIB92-30, listing appropriate bank commitments and insured transactions, with payment of the corresponding premiums (which will vary from month to month with the level of activity);

 - to report all amounts past due (insured and uninsured), form EIB92-27, from the foreign issuing bank;